navapbc/wic-mt-demo-project-eligibility-screener/app/README.md

 2. Edit `.storybook/preview.js` and add the language to `locales`.
 This tells storybook-react-i18next the options that the globe icon dropdown should include.

 Note that for storybook to support i18next, we need to to set a few webpack settings to false.
 See `.storybook/main.js`.

+## Chromatic: Saas Storybook

+### CI using Github Actions

+For this project, we are using [Chromatic](https://chromatic.com) to host our storybook.
+We've configured a Github Actions CI job to automatically push a storybook build to chromatic whenever a PR has been merged to main.
+As part of the one time setup, we created a Github Secret with the chromatic project token.

+### Local Development

+For local development, we can also manually push a storybook build to Chromatic.

+One time setup:

+1. Log into Chromatic
+2. Click on the project and then click on "Manage" in the left sidebar.
+Click on the "Configure" tab and copy the project token.
+3. Create a `app/.env` file and create a `CHROMATIC_PROJECT_TOKEN=<paste project token here>`

+To push a build:

+1. Run `yarn chromatic`